kirklin/awesome-unocss/README.md

 ## Open-Source Projects
-- 🚀 [celeris-admin](https://github.com/kirklin/celeris-admin) - Celeris-admin is a highly performant and customizable front-end development template built with Vue 3, Vite, and TypeScript.
-It features the latest syntax, components and APIs auto importing, state management, Chinese font presets, internationalization.
+- 🚀 [celeris-web](https://github.com/kirklin/celeris-web) - Celeris Web is a highly performant and customizable front-end development template built with Vue 3, Vite, and TypeScript.
+It features the latest syntax, components and APIs auto importing, state management, Chinese font presets, internationalization, and integration with OpenAI's ChatGPT API.

 ## Learning